 Disneyland Resort teams up with nonprofits to assist struggling families in drive-thru event

-The Power of One Foundation and other nonprofits joined the Disneyland Resort and helped distribute essential items to those in need.
+The Power of One Foundation and other nonprofits joined the Disneyland Resort to help distribute essential items to those in need.

 More Videos